-Marlboro College follows a calendar of two semesters each year.
+Marlboro College followed a calendar of two semesters each year.

-Marlboro College offers Bachelor of Arts, Bachelor of Arts in International Studies, Bachelor of Science and Bachelor of Science in International Studies degrees.
+Marlboro College offered Bachelor of Arts, Bachelor of Arts in International Studies, Bachelor of Science and Bachelor of Science in International Studies degrees.

 - Pay all College bills.

-Bachelor of Science Degree: A Bachelor of Science (BS) degree may be selected by a student with a broad grounding in the Natural Sciences.
-To be eligible for a BS degree a student must complete at least two foundational Mathematics courses (usually either two semesters of Calculus or one semester each of Calculus and Statistics), at least one foundational course in four of the five Natural Science fields (Biology, Chemistry/Biochemistry, Computer Science, Environmental Studies, Physics/Astronomy) and at least two advanced courses in one area of the Natural Sciences or Mathematics.
+Bachelor of Science Degree: A Bachelor of Science (BS) degree was selected by a student with a broad grounding in the Natural Sciences.
+To be eligible for a BS degree, a student must have completed at least two foundational Mathematics courses (usually either two semesters of Calculus or one semester each of Calculus and Statistics); at least one foundational course in four of the five Natural Science fields (Biology, Chemistry/Biochemistry, Computer Science, Environmental Studies, Physics/Astronomy); and at least two advanced courses in one area of the Natural Sciences or Mathematics.

-International Studies: World Studies Program students earn a Bachelor of Arts or Science degree in International Studies, awarded by Marlboro College in association with the School for International Training.
+International Studies: World Studies Program students earned a Bachelor of Arts or Science degree in International Studies, awarded by Marlboro College in association with the School for International Training.

-College registration or enrollment and final course selection are essential processes for establishing status as a student at Marlboro College.
+College registration or enrollment and final course selection were essential processes for establishing status as a student at Marlboro College.

-All new and returning students are expected to register at the College on the date and time specified in the academic calendar.
-The Director of Housing and Residential Life Office issues photo IDs, and the Plant and Operations Office issues automobile registration and room keys.
-The Total Health Center will copy the student primary insurance information and issue a secondary insurance identification card.
+All new and returning students were expected to register at the College on the date and time specified in the academic calendar.
+The Director of Housing and Residential Life Office issued photo IDs, and the Plant and Operations Office issued automobile registration and room keys.
+The Total Health Center copied the student primary insurance information and issued a secondary insurance identification card.

-On Registration/Enrollment Day or within 48 hours of arrival on campus, every student who brings a motor-propelled vehicle to College must register this vehicle with the Plant and Operations Office on the form provided at enrollment.
+On Registration/Enrollment Day or within 48 hours of arrival on campus, every student who brought a motor-propelled vehicle to College had to register the vehicle with the Plant and Operations Office on the form provided at enrollment.

-Denial of Enrollment: The College reserves the right to deny enrollment to students who have not fulfilled their financial or other obligations to the College.
-Enrollment will also be denied to any international student without an appropriate student visa.
+Denial of Enrollment: The College reserved the right to deny enrollment to students who did not fulfill their financial or other obligations to the College.
+Enrollment was also denied to any international student without an appropriate student visa.

-Students who have not satisfactorily enrolled by the final course registration date will not be allowed to attend courses, tutorials or other academic college related activities for the semester, or to earn credit for the semester.
+Students who were not satisfactorily enrolled by the final course registration date were not allowed to attend courses, tutorials, or other academic college-related activities for the semester, or to earn credit for the semester.

-Students are expected to consult with their academic advisors and formulate a plan of study within the first few days of the term.
-Complete course information must be submitted online as part of the course registration system, and must also be approved by the academic advisor.
-The submission must occur no later than the published date for final course registration at the beginning of each semester.
-Failure to submit the form to the Registrar may result in a student being withdrawn from the College.
-Certification as a student at Marlboro College occurs only after course registration has been approved by the Registrar’s Office.
+Students were expected to consult with their academic advisors and formulate a plan of study within the first few days of the term.
+Complete course information had to be submitted online as part of the course registration system, and also had to be approved by the academic advisor.
+The submission had to occur no later than the published date for final course registration at the beginning of each semester.
+Failure to submit the form to the Registrar could have resulted in a student being withdrawn from the College.
+Certification as a student at Marlboro College occurred only after course registration had been approved by the Registrar’s Office.

-Marlboro College considers transferring credits for academic liberal arts courses taken at a college or university accredited by an organization that is recognized by the Council for Higher Education Accreditation (CHEA) or the U.S. Department of Education.
-In order for courses to transfer, the grade must be a C- or better, and the course(s) must be comparable in content, nature and intensity to course(s) offered at Marlboro College.
-Grades are not transferable.
+Marlboro College considered transferring credits for academic liberal arts courses taken at a college or university accredited by an organization that was recognized by the Council for Higher Education Accreditation (CHEA) or the U.S. Department of Education.
+In order for courses to transfer, the grade must have been a C- or better, and the course(s) must have been comparable in content, nature, and intensity to course(s) offered at Marlboro College.
+Grades were not transferable.

-We also consider transfer credit for acceptable levels of performance on approved standardized examinations (see below for a list).
-Such credit may not apply towards the Plan of Concentration.
+Marlboro also considered transfer credit for acceptable levels of performance on approved standardized examinations (see below for a list).
+Such credit did not apply toward the Plan of Concentration.

-All transfer credit is provisional.
-The provisional credits are fully granted once the student completes one semester of coursework as a degree student at Marlboro College.
-Students should consult with the Registrar for more information on the logistics of processing transfer credits.
+All transfer credit was provisional.
+The provisional credits were fully granted once the student completed one semester of coursework as a degree student at Marlboro College.
+Students consulted with the Registrar for more information on the logistics of processing transfer credits.

-Only courses in which a student has earned a grade of C- or better may be considered for transfer.
-Courses graded P (Pass) will not be considered unless the student can provide certification from the institution issuing the record that a grade of P is equivalent to a letter grade of C- or better.
+Only courses in which a student earned a grade of C- or better were considered for transfer.
+Courses graded P (Pass) were not considered unless the student could provide certification from the institution issuing the record that a grade of P was equivalent to a letter grade of C- or better.

-Students submit official transcripts of coursework completed at regionally-accredited degree-granting institutions to the Registrar’s office or in some cases the Admissions Office (only if new applicants or newly admitted, not yet enrolled).
-For incoming students, transcripts must be received by the Registrar’s office by the first day of classes of the term in which they enroll.
-Current Marlboro students who wish to transfer in credits from absentia or leave from Marlboro College must request an official transcript be sent to Marlboro College’s Registrar’s office.
-The Registrar’s office must receive the transcript prior to the end of final exam period of the term in which the student has returned to Marlboro.
-Credits are not removed once they are added to an academic record.
-Students may request, in writing to the Registrar’s office, that a course not be transferred to Marlboro; however, the Registrar’s office must receive such a request before receiving the official transcript.
+Students submitted official transcripts of coursework completed at regionally accredited degree-granting institutions to the Registrar’s office or in some cases the Admissions Office (only if new applicants or newly admitted, not yet enrolled).
+For incoming students, transcripts had be received by the Registrar’s office by the first day of classes of the term in which they enrolled.
+Marlboro students who wished to transfer in credits from absentia or leave from Marlboro College must have requested that an official transcript be sent to Marlboro College’s Registrar’s office.
+The Registrar’s office must have received the transcript prior to the end of final exam period of the term in which the student returned to Marlboro.
+Credits were not removed once they were added to an academic record.
+Students could request, in writing to the Registrar’s office, that a course not be transferred to Marlboro; however, the Registrar’s office must have received such a request before receiving the official transcript.

-Courses usually not recognized include physical education, education courses for teacher certification, and other technical or vocational courses, such as engineering, business, computer applications, management, and marketing.
-Many communications courses will not transfer, including journalism and effective speaking courses.
-Remedial-level courses, such as writing tutorial, math skills, reading improvement or study skills courses are not accepted for transfer credit.
-Marlboro College generally does not award transfer credit for First-Year Seminars unless the course description/syllabus demonstrates rigorous academic work comparable to work offered at Marlboro College; in cases where these credits are accepted, a maximum of two credits are allowed to transfer.
-Transfer students who have earned an R.N. from an accredited nursing school with a three-year program will be granted 30 credits, or one year’s work, toward the Marlboro College degree.
+Courses usually not recognized included physical education, education courses for teacher certification, and other technical or vocational courses, such as engineering, business, computer applications, management, and marketing.
+Many communications courses did not transfer, including journalism and effective speaking courses.
+Remedial-level courses, such as writing tutorial, math skills, reading improvement, or study skills courses were not accepted for transfer credit.
+Marlboro College generally did not award transfer credit for First-Year Seminars unless the course description/syllabus demonstrated rigorous academic work comparable to work offered at Marlboro College; in cases where these credits were accepted, a maximum of two credits were allowed to transfer.
+Transfer students who earned an R.N. from an accredited nursing school with a three-year program were granted 30 credits, or one year’s work, toward the Marlboro College degree.

-Students who have taken college-level courses through an accredited degree-granting college or university while in high school may submit an official college transcript of that course work to the Admissions Office or the Registrar for evaluation.
-Provided the student received a grade of C- or better, the credits may be applied to the degree at Marlboro even if they also apply towards the high school diploma.
-Official transcripts must be received by the Registrar’s office by the first day of classes of the term in which the student enrolls.
+Students who took college-level courses through an accredited degree-granting college or university while in high school could submit an official college transcript of that course work to the Admissions Office or the Registrar for evaluation.
+Provided the student received a grade of C- or better, the credits could be applied to the degree at Marlboro even if they also applied toward the high school diploma.
+Official transcripts must have been received by the Registrar’s office by the first day of classes of the term in which the student enrolled.

-Credit for courses that were taken 10 or more years ago is generally not granted in transfer if it is required for a student’s Plan of Concentration.
-Exceptions may be granted at the discretion of the Plan Sponsor and the Dean of Faculty, when the student can demonstrate current knowledge in the subject area.
-Credit for courses applied as general credit may be accepted regardless of the age of the credit.
+Credit for courses that were taken 10 or more years ago was generally not granted in transfer if it was required for a student’s Plan of Concentration.
+Exceptions may have been granted at the discretion of the Plan Sponsor and the Dean of Faculty, when the student could demonstrate current knowledge in the subject area.
+Credit for courses applied as general credit may have been accepted regardless of the age of the credit.

-Once students have enrolled in a degree program at Marlboro, they may take coursework at other institutions while they are degree-seeking or on leave of absence or in absentia.
-Students should check with the Registrar about which classes they take elsewhere are likely to transfer credits back to Marlboro.
+Once students enrolled in a degree program at Marlboro, they could take coursework at other institutions while they were degree-seeking or on leave of absence or in absentia.
+Students could check with the Registrar about which classes they took elsewhere were likely to transfer credits back to Marlboro.

 Credit for Examinations